 Of course you can learn from this.
 Next time, don’t rush to his bedroom, either for sex or hugging.
 Don’t read too much into sms messages and actions such as him pressing his leg against you.
 At the end of the day they don’t mean anything as your experience has proved – you’re now sitting there alone wondering why this and why that, just chill out.
 Enjoy the moment with someone and make sure you meet them a few times before making any decisions about wanting to be with them.
 And if it doesn’t work out?
 Move on, there is no point in analysing everything he said.
 You will drive yourself mad.
 There are plenty other guys out there who do want to go out with you, so (with my advice in mind) go and find ’em!

 Our dating coach & author of the Gay Dating Guide is waiting to answer your dating related questions.
-This exclusive service costs just £15 and your name will not be mentioned.
 Email your question to info @ urbanconnections.co.uk with Q&A in the subject.